Copyright 1994 - 2018 Bill's Bible Basics

 Psalms 119:133, KJV

-Notice that the way to stay submitted to the Lord and to walk in His ways is by knowing His Word; because His Word tells us exactly what His Will is for our lives.
-In other psalms, David tells us:
+Please notice that the way to stay submitted to the Lord, and to remain walking in His steps, is by knowing His Word.
+Why is this?
+Quite simply, it is because God's Word offers us clear guidance regarding what His Will is for our lives.
+In other Psalms, King David confirms this very same point, as we see by the following verses:

 "The law of his God is in his heart; none of his steps shall slide."